dllewellyn/AI-Tech-Scalers/presentation.md

 </div>

 <!--
+Backend Development (10:14 - 11:44)
 For the backend, the engine room of the platform:

+Traditional vs. AI-Powered: Less dissimilar here in the actual work, but AI tools like GitHub Copilot can significantly assist code generation (conservative estimate of 50% time saving in early phases), but realistically I think it's much, much bigger

 **StandardBuild** would have a substantial team of around 18 backend developers.
 They're manually writing, debugging, and testing all the code.
 This involves a lot of human effort for building core functionality, APIs, database interactions, and going through traditional code review processes.

-**AI-Optima** operates with a leaner backend team of about 11.
+**AI-Optima** operates with a leaner backend team.
 Their developers are heavily augmented by AI.
-They use tools like GitHub Copilot for real-time code suggestions and generation.
-More advanced AI coding agents can assist with debugging, writing tests, and even scaffolding complex components like those needed for a secure ledger system.
+Copilot can handle complex tasks, improve tests, scope features (e.g., blockchain implementation paths), suggest libraries, fix bugs.
+They can use jules or similar tools to fix smaller issues and minor refactors, automate code reviews and use agents to perform bigger refactors.

+This significantly shrinks the number of people needed for software development.
 AI helps them write better code faster, and understand new domains or libraries more quickly.
 -->

 ---